Kronosville/Kronosville.github.io/_posts/2015-09-12-mark-twain.md

 Mark Twain's father was thought to be dead, but he actually ran away to become one with the hamsters.
 He is now a hamster lord.

+Thanks to this story, Abe decided to become president to prevent reptillians from ever manipulating America again.
 ### **Casting ideas**:
 Snape for Taylor Swift or Justin Bieber?